-Ticketleap is a do-it-yourself event ticketing and registration software that allows users to create event pages and sell tickets with ease.
+Ticketleap is a do-it-yourself event management, ticketing and registration software that allows users to create event pages and sell tickets with ease.
 It provides solutions for event pages creation, check-in options, simple payment processing, and more.
 Here, we cover Ticketleap reviews and pricing.
 Ready to get started?
 Sign up for a free account.

 The Ticketleap pricing scheme covers ticketing fees that start at $1 + 2% per ticket and is capped at $10.
 It also has a credit card processing fee of 3% for Ticketleap, PayPal, and Authorize.Net transactions.
 Additionally, there is a special flat-rate fee of $0.25 (includes credit card processing) for tickets that cost $5 or less.